-You can learn more about DES in DES Exposure: Questions and Answers.
+You can learn more in DES Exposure: Questions and Answers.

-Other HPV types have been linked with cancers of the cervix and vulva in women, cancer of the penis in men, and cancers of the anus and throat (in men and women).
-These are known as high-risk types of HPV and include HPV 16, HPV 18, HPV 31, as well as others.
+Certain HPV types have been linked with cancers of the cervix and vulva in women, cancer of the penis in men, and cancers of the anus and throat (in men and women).
+They've also been linked to VAIN, and HPV is found in most cases of vaginal cancer.
+These types are known as high-risk types of HPV and include HPV 16 and HPV 18, as well as others.
 Infection with a high-risk HPV may produce no visible signs until pre-cancerous changes or cancer develops.

 Having cervical cancer or pre-cancer (cervical intraepithelial neoplasia or cervical dysplasia) increases a woman’s risk of vaginal squamous cell cancer.
-This is most likely because cervical and vaginal cancers have similar risk factors, such as HPV infection and smoking.
+This is most likely because cervical and vaginal cancers have much the same risk factors, such as HPV infection and smoking.